 Fortunately, there are ways to resolve trauma-related emotions and resuscitate a full emotional life.
 Furthermore, working with emotions increases comfort with genuine self-expression, especially when there isn’t fear of further exploitation.
 When it’s okay to feel and express emotions, a sense of spontaneity and aliveness returns.

-Some of the most fascinating research on emotions relevant to recovery from trauma comes from affective neuroscience, a topic covered in Jaak Panksepp & Lucy Biven’s The Archaeology of Mind.1 According to affective neuroscience, emotions are one of the most ancient aspects of the mammalian brain and first evolved as distinct affective systems.
-We retain at least seven of these affective systems in the subcortical region of the brain, which the hierarchical information processing model shared last week associates with sensorimotor processing.
+Some of the most fascinating research on emotions relevant to recovery from trauma comes from affective neuroscience, a field covered in Jaak Panksepp & Lucy Biven’s The Archaeology of Mind.1 According to affective neuroscience, emotions are one of the most ancient aspects of the mammalian brain, which first evolved as distinct affective systems.
+We retain at least seven of these affective systems in the subcortical region of the brain, which the hierarchical information processing model shared in the last post associates with sensorimotor processing.

 The seven affective systems include: